SiemensIndustrialEdgeITA/edge-node-red-unified/README.md

 1. Copy the downloaded ```edge-node-red-unified_x.x.x.app``` file to your Developer PC.
 2. Open the Industrial Edge Management Web Page of UCP on ```https://<ucp-address>```
-3. Connect it both to your Docker engine and to IEM
-4. Import the .app file using the *Import Offline* button
+3. Import the .app file using the *Import Offline* button
-5. Wait until App is installed
+4. Wait until App is installed

 ## Run the App